 Keep It Cozy: Extra Bathroom Amenities for Everyone

 Are your guests staying overnight?
+Stash a little bouquet in the guest room.
 Make sure to have plenty of designated towels conveniently laid out for them in the bathroom they’ll be using.
 Providing extra personal amenities—like new toothbrushes, toothpaste, and even luxury toiletries—is a nice touch that will make friends feel right at home.

 Keep It Delicious: BBQ and Garden Veggies FTW